 High winds can create power outages, knock down trees and utility lines, and remove exterior building materials (such as gutters and shingles).
-Caution should be taken in areas where popup canopies, tree branches or other objects may become airborne and exposed to wind damage.
+Caution should be taken in areas where popup canopies, dining table umbrellas, tree branches or other objects may become airborne and exposed to wind damage.
 Students and staff should be kept away from these areas while high winds are present.

-7.16.3 Funnel Clouds/Tornado Procedures
+7.17.3 Funnel Clouds/Tornado Procedures